(All posts, except for Incoming President, start at the end of the AAA annual meeting in November)

 Guven WITTEVEEN, Ph.D., anthroview[at]gmail.com

-Guven Witteveen completed a year as applied anthropologist at Science Craft, an emergency management consulting company in Japan and now works on project-based assignments, evaluation and consulting.
-His interests include visual anthropology, disaster ethnography, museum studies and public outreach education, local history representation and citizen movements, as well as producing materials for foreign language learning.
+Guven Witteveen now works on project-based assignments, evaluation and consulting.
+His interests include visual anthropology, museum studies and public outreach education including the ways to make anthropology more present and visible in public discussions; local history representation and citizen movements, as well as producing materials for foreign language learning.